riyaagrahari/Terraform-Azure/Terraform-Vm-Deploy/README.md

 <br/>

 - Click on the Launch Cloud Shell button,login with Azure credentials and select Bash shell there to open Azure CLI.
 - Upload vm.tf to deploy resources on Azure using terraform.
-Values to the variable are asked at runtime on CLI.
+Values to the variable are asked at runtime on CLI.( upload variables.tf )
 - [`Configure Terraform`](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-install-configure) if you are using Azure CLI on your local machine.
 - Use following Commands on Azure CLI for getting your subscription_id, client_id, client_secret,tenant_id to add in this template.
 ```bash